krishp2/Data_Visualization_Tool/README.md

-# Multi_Dimentional_Graph_Generator
+Program Overview:

-This program allows user to input data from SQL, Excel, CSV or any website and choose their preferred axis to create interactive 2-d or 3-d graph.
-The graph can be a scatter plot, a box graph, a bar graph, etc.
+This program empowers users to seamlessly input data from SQL databases, Excel, CSV files, or any website of their choice.
+They can then select their desired axes to generate interactive 2D or 3D graphs, including scatter plots, box graphs, and bar graphs.

-Hardware Specification:
-This project was made on the system with the following configuration:
+System Specifications:

+Hardware:

-Intel Pentium processor and above
+Processor: Intel Pentium or higher
-Windows 7 or higher
+Operating System: Windows 7 or above
-2 GB RAM and above
+RAM: 2 GB or more

-Software Specification:
-The following are the software specifications of the program:
+Software:

-PyCharm
+IDE: PyCharm

-Project Objective:
-This program allows user to input data from SQL, Excel, CSV or any website and choose their preferred axis to create interactive 2-d or 3-d graph.
-The graph can be a scatter plot, a box graph, a bar graph, etc.

-Project usage:
-The project can be used by business to create graphs easy which are interactive and helps to present data to other clients.
-One can zoom in the graph, can download the graph, hover over points and many other features.
+Key Features:

+Flexible Data Input: Supports data input from SQL, Excel, CSV, or websites.
+Interactive Graphs: Enables users to create interactive 2D and 3D graphs.
+Graph Types: Offers various graph types like scatter plots, box graphs, bar graphs, etc.
+Usage:

+Businesses can utilize this program to effortlessly create interactive graphs for presenting data to clients.
+The application provides features such as zoom functionality, graph downloads, hover-over points, and more.

-Packages involved:
+Packages Utilized:

 Pandas
 Numpy
 Mysql.connector